 Know WHO is ranking for your desired keywords, and what they are ranking with.
 Check a list of popular web 2.0 properties and article directories that rank well in SERPs like YouTube, Vimeo, Squidoo, Hubpages, and more.

 This not only gives you insight to what your competition is using to rank, it shows you what’s NOT ranking, and you can use this to your advantage.
-No YouTube videos ranking for your KW?
-You need to go make one.
+For example, if there are no YouTube videos ranking, you can make one.
+It should rank easily.

 I learned how to do keyword research inside Wealthy Affiliate, so I don’t make much use of the training.
 However, if you are new to Jaaxy, I highly recommend you watch these videos.
 PLUS, I offer some exclusive training for Jaaxy which you’ll find out more about below.

-UPDATE: Jaaxy 2.0 was recently released and they’ve updated the training.
+Jaaxy 3.0 was recently released and they’ve updated the training.
 There’s 2 videos, 20 minutes each, and they are quite useful for beginners and intermediates, especially since they simplify the research process quite a bit versus other similar tools.